 There is no place for vagueness here.
-You need to back every statement you make with strong real-life examples and experiences.
+You need to back every statement you make with solid real-life examples and experiences.

-It’s not enough to “love psychology” and “want to understand people better”.
-Instead, you can strengthen this statement by adding what made you want to understand people better - what was it that triggered this emotion in you which led to you opting for psychology?
+It’s not enough to “love psychology” and “want to understand people better.”
+Instead, you can strengthen this statement by adding what made you want to understand people better - what triggered this emotion that led to you opting for psychology?

 Remember – the key is in the details.
 So, always justify your statements with examples – it brings out your uniqueness.

 If there is no word limit specified and you are wondering how long your grad school personal statement should be, it should ideally be between 500 – 700 words.